Deciding where to invest your marketing dollars isn’t a decision you take lightly as a small business owner.

 Grant Galuppi, owner, Galuppi’s Restaurant

-Reaching out to clients on an individual basis can be a costly and time consuming process.
-Email helps you save time by reaching out to your wider audience, while still delivering a message that’s personal and relevant to them.
+Reaching out to clients on an individual basis can be a costly and time-consuming process.
+Email segmentation helps you save time by reaching out to your wider audience, while still delivering a message that’s personal and relevant to them.

 “Before Constant Contact, we were manually keeping track of everyone we had reached out to — it was crazy, the amount of time it took.
 Now, I can send out an email to about 300 people in less than five minutes.”